oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_agent_module.rst

     To install it use: :code:`ansible-galaxy collection install oracle.oci`.

-    To use it in a playbook, specify: :code:`oracle.oci.oci_data_integration_workspace`.
+    To use it in a playbook, specify: :code:`oracle.oci.oci_management_agent`.

 .. version_added